mantidproject/mantid/dev-docs/source/BuildingWithCMake.rst

 Data Files Location
 -------------------

 Mantid used the CMake ExternalData system for managing testing data.
-See :ref:`UsefulTools` for further instructions.
+See :ref:`DataFiles` for further instructions.

 With Qt Creator ...
 -------------------